FYDJ666/FYDJ666/README.md

-Whether it's east, south, west, north, or central, everything belongs to Danialdf.
+Whether it's east, south, west, north, or central, everything belongs to danielqf.

 I'm an OIer in jy/jz.